Omegapoint-Norge-Academy/secure-by-design/SalesClient/README.md

 This part of the course will guide you through how you can create a secure client using C# and dotnet 8.
 We use the OAuth2 and OpenID Connect standards and the backend for frontend (BFF) pattern.

-The content is divided into three parts.
-Step one two will take more time to complete than step two and three.
+The content is divided into four parts.
+Step one is by far the most work intensive

 # Part 0